 The Holy Plumb Line

 My favorite meal is the English Big Breakfast.
-It comprises a rashion of back bacon, fried eggs, grilled tomatoes, fried mushrooms, fried bread or toast with butter, sausages, and baked beans, black pudding (pork blood and oatmeal), bubble and squeak (scraps of vegetables from the grill piled together), and french fries.
-But I don’t order it in the US?
+It comprises a ration of back bacon, fried eggs, grilled tomatoes, fried mushrooms, fried bread or toast with butter, sausages, and baked beans, black pudding (pork blood and oatmeal), bubble and squeak (scraps of vegetables from the grill piled together), and french fries.
+But I don’t order it in the US.
 Why not?
 Because it always makes me angry.
 Why?
 Because I know what the real deal tastes like, and every American joint seems to get it wrong.
-And all approximations are—ultimately—disappointing.

 In Ephesians 1, Paul calls Christians the elect: literally, those who have been called out, which in Greek is eklektos (ἐκλεκτός).
 This is related to the word for church, ekklesia (ἐκκλησία).
 Thus, we believers are those who have been called out for a special healing mission in the world, because we’ve caught a glimpse of the heavenly city.
 Paul says that we have been blessed “in Christ with every spiritual blessing in the heavenly places.”
 (Eph 1:3)

 When we are made aware of God’s Holy plumb line, we have a tendency to lose our focus, our joy, and our effectiveness within society.
 Why?
 Because we are utopians by nature.
 We want a perfect marriage, a perfect congregation, and perfect America.
 But when we chase after utopias, we underestimate the Fall and forget our pilgrim status in this life.

 Bonhoeffer describes this pilgrim life as existence within the penultimate (literally, the second to last).